SapitoSucio/froggo-guides/docs/script_commands.md

 \***select**("**<option\>**"{,"**<option\>**",...})
 \***prompt**("**<option\>**"{,"**<option\>**",...})

-This function is a <mark>handy replacement</mark> for '`menu`' for some specific cases where you don't want a complex label structure - like, for example, asking simple yes-no questions.
+This function is a <mark>handy replacement</mark> for ``menu`` for some specific cases where you don't want a complex label structure - like, for example, asking simple yes-no questions.
 It will return the number of menu option picked, starting with 1.

-Like '`menu`', it will also set the variable @menu to contain the option the user picked.
+Like ``menu``, it will also set the variable @menu to contain the option the user picked.

 ```cpp